 1- On an individual level, the patriarchy puts undue pressure on people who don’t naturally align with their pre-assigned gender roles.

-In the case of women, patriarchal pressures can manifest in us in endless ways.
-Including prioritising others’ needs ahead of our own, putting up with belittlement and developing shame around our impurities.
-This impacts everything from career trajectories to mental health to domestic violence.
+In the case of women, patriarchal pressures can actually manifest within us internally in many ways.
+Stereotypically, we can often prioritise others’ needs ahead of our own, we may put up with belittlement, and develop shame around our impurities.
+This wiring then impacts everything from our career trajectories, to mental health, to domestic violence.

-Some could argue patriarchal pressure weighs even heavier upon men who don’t fit the mould.
-Men are typically told to suppress their emotions, never ask for help and always win.
-Expectations like these could very well contribute to male suicides rates in Australia being 3 times that of females.
+Some argue patriarchal pressure weighs even heavier upon men who don’t fit the mould.
+Men are typically told to suppress their emotions, never ask for help, and always win.
+Expectations like this could very well contribute to male suicides rates in Australia being 3 times that of females.

-These stereotypes aren’t working for way too many people.
+The patriarchal stereotypes aren’t working for way too many people and pave the way for too many tragic outcomes.

 Of course when people naturally identify with their traditional gendered qualities, wonderful!
 But no more or less wonderful than when they do not.